Index Thomisticus

 The Index Thomisticus was a digital humanities project begun in the 1940s that created a concordance to 179 texts centering around Thomas Aquinas.
 Led by Roberto Busa, the project indexed 10,631,980 words over the course of 34 years, initially onto punched cards.
 It is considered a pioneering project in the field of digital humanities.

 Project

 Busa began the project in 1946.
-IBM agreed in 1949 to sponsor the project until its completion.
+In 1949, IBM agreed to sponsor the project until its completion.
 They assigned Paul Tasman, an executive at the company, to work with Busa.
 Busa selected 179 texts centering around Thomas Aquinas that would be put into a form that was machine-readable.
 118 of the works were written by Aquinas, and the remaining 61 items were either at one point mis-attributed to him or an attempt to complete an unfinished work begun by Aquinas.

-Between 1950 and 1966 the project punched the texts.
+A significant part of the project was the data entry, which was meticulously carried out by a team of female keypunch operators.
+Their dedication and precision were instrumental in the success of the project.
+This work of punching the text was made between 1950 and 1966.
 They worked in Gallarate, Italy, and the project peaked in size in 1962 with 70 workers.
 After the punching was complete, the data was lemmatised in a semi-automatic process.